kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 ## FRAME
-The FRAME message consists of a length followed by that many bytes.
+The FRAME message is a payload at a specific point of time.

 ~~~
 FRAME Message {